-(1) Includes annual cash retainer fee and committee chair fees for each non-employee director during fiscal 2021, as more fully explained above.
+(1) Includes annual cash retainer fee and committee chair fees for each non-employee director during fiscal 2023, as more fully explained above.
 Messrs.
-Kyle, Mathis, Stuart, and Randall elected to receive all of their retainer and meeting fees in fully vested common units in lieu of cash.
-Mr. Longmaid elected to receive the retainer payable for the first quarter of 2021 in fully vested common units in lieu of cash.
+Kyle, Mathis, Randall and Stuart elected to receive all of their retainer and meeting fees in fully vested common units in lieu of cash.

-(2) The amounts reflected in this column represent the grant date fair value of fully vested common units granted to the non-employee directors of the General Partner in January 2021 for service completed in 2020, computed in accordance with FASB ASC Topic 718.
-The number of common units granted to each non-employee director with respect to their January 2021 equity compensation award was determined by dividing \$119,000 by the closing price of our common units on the date immediately preceding the date these awards were approved.
-See Note 9 to our consolidated financial statements for the fiscal year ended December 31, 2021 for additional detail regarding assumptions underlying the value of these equity awards.
-None of the non-employee directors held unvested common units as of December 31, 2021.
+- (2) The amounts reflected in this column represent the grant date fair value of fully vested common units granted to the non-employee directors of the General Partner in January 2023 for service completed in 2022 (or, in the case of Mr. Whitehead, a one-time initial award granted in August 2023 in connection with his commencement of service), computed in accordance with FASB ASC Topic 718.
+The number of common units granted to each non-employee director with respect to their January 2023 (or August 2023 for Mr. Whitehead) equity compensation award was determined by dividing \$200,000 (or \$100,000 for Mr. Whitehead) by the closing price of our common units on the date immediately preceding the date these awards were approved.
+See Note 9 to our consolidated financial statements for the fiscal year ended December 31, 2023, for additional detail regarding assumptions underlying the value of these equity awards.
+None of the non-employee directors held unvested common units as of December 31, 2023. - (3) Ms. Thacker's service on the Board ended in July 2023.
+At that time, she was paid for her Board service in 2023 in the form of a pro rata equity grant.